A very personal experience:

 I stopped spacing out observing people, turned to her and said “yes, of course”.
 My neighbour proceeded by explaining the question had nothing to do with me personally, and that she actually felt it was ok to ask me.
-I had a slight inkling that what was coming was not a tourist question about dinner recommendations.
+I only had an inkling that what was coming was not a tourist question about dinner recommendations.

 And so she asked: “Why do you hate us?”

 If my writing doesn’t paint the moment properly I am sorry: what her question meant was “Why do you Whites hate us Blacks?”
-I was speechless, floored by her question, by her trust to pose it to a total stranger, and also by a quiet sadness in her voice.
+I was floored by her question and speechless, by her trust to pose it to a total stranger, and also by a quiet sadness in her voice.

 Mentioning that I’m German, living in the US for about 30 years and considering it my second home country but couldn’t answer like a born American could, I responded spontaneously and truthfully: “I can’t explain it, and I do not understand it either.”

 Pause.
-Her eyes got wet, mine probably too, and for the next ten minutes or so the two of us spoke quietly about discrimination, and about race, fears and hope.
-Two total strangers, without introduction or preparation, spun a too-short dialogue without barriers, and I felt extremely honoured that she had seized the moment and chose me to ask what was on her mind.
+Her eyes got wet, mine too, and for the next ten minutes or so the two of us spoke quietly about discrimination, race, fears and hope.
+Two total strangers, without introduction or preparation, engaged in a too-short dialogue, dropping barriers, and I felt extremely honoured that she had seized the moment and chose me to ask what was on her mind.

 My friends appeared.
-When my conversation partner’s group got ready to leave as I did, my new friend turned towards me and, waving goodbye, said "I wanna marry you."
-Beam.
-I still regret not giving her my name and phone number; I so would have loved to continue our exchange.
+When my conversation partner’s group got ready to leave as I did, my new friend turned towards me and, waving goodbye, said "I want to marry you."
+Beam. to this day I regret not giving her my name and phone number or asking for hers.
+I so would have loved to continue our exchange.
 But I didn’t think on my feet.